shand07/Skybound/README.md

 Based on a novel series by Sean Hand, Skybound follows Arkael and the companions he meets on a grand journey spanning deep dark dungeons, mystical forests, ancient ruins, war-torn kingdoms, and even dead planets lost beyond the stars.

-Inspired heavily by classic RPGs such as the Baldur's Gate II: Shadows of Amn series, Pathfinder: Wrath of the Righteous, and legendary JRPGs like Final Fantasy X, Skybound aims to blend tactical party-based gameplay, rich worldbuilding, emotional storytelling, and character-driven adventure into a single experience.
+Inspired heavily by classic RPGs such as the Baldur's Gate I/II, Pathfinder: Kingmaker/WoTR, and legendary JRPGs like Final Fantasy X, Skybound aims to blend tactical party-based gameplay, rich worldbuilding, emotional storytelling, and character-driven adventure into a single experience.

 **About The Game**